 Withholding on nonresident beneficiaries.
 Fiduciaries must withhold tax on payments of income from California sources that are not subject to payroll withholding and made to nonresident beneficiaries.
 See R&TC Sections 18662 through 18677.
-Get Form 592, Resident and Nonresident Withholding Statement and Form 592-B, Resident and Nonresident Withholding Tax Statement, or Form 592-F, Foreign Partner or Member Annual Return, to report the withholding.
+Get Form 592 and Form 592-B or Form 592-F to report the withholding.